 First, let’s look at the blockchain itself.
 A blockchain is a network that stores the data received into it in chronological order in blocks.
 As soon as a transaction occurs on the blockchain network, it appears in the public domain of all network participants.
 Blocks of data are stored in a chain, and once they are added there, they cannot be changed.
 This makes the blockchain extremely difficult to breach and corrupt data.

 In the development process of a traditional, centralized app, you need to run the backend code on centralized servers.
-Unlike the ordinary apps, decentralized applications run their backend code in a peer-to-peer network.
+Unlike the ordinary apps, decentralized applications run their backend code in a peer-to-peer blockchain network.

 From the user’s point of view, blockchain applications look just like traditional applications.
 So this technology doesn’t intimidate people and we use them as ordinary apps, but having all the advantages of working with blockchain.
+If you’re scoping a project, our blockchain application development services cover the full build — from custom blockchain app development and smart contract development to release.

 Auctions.
 Transparency is a determining factor for conducting online auctions.
 DApps make it possible to guarantee the invariability of bids and strictly fix the time they were made, eliminating the possibility of any manipulations.
 Therefore, online auctions are a promising segment for blockchain applications.
 Auctions can work with non-fungible tokens, allowing the creation of auctions and placing bids in real time.